dev-marJ/FAQ-accordion/README.md

 </div>

-<p>&nbsp;</p>  <!-- Adds vertical space -->
+<p>&nbsp;</p>

+---

-This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
+This project is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge

-Users should be able to:
+The main goals were for users to:

-- Hide/Show the answer to a question when the question is clicked
+- Hide or show the answer to a question by clicking on it.
-- View the optimal layout for the interface depending on their device's screen size
+- Experience an optimal layout that adapts to their device’s screen size.

 ### Links